 This infinite ladder of consciousness – of different awareness and complexity - is occupied by intelligent entities from the most mundane to the most supreme.
 This range of beings at different stages of consciousness enables the incarnate human to find a guide at the level of awareness to which he can relate

 Certain advanced spirits have developed to the point where they no longer need to re-incarnate but are available as helpful intermediaries between the Divine one and individual incarnate souls.
 These advanced souls are recognised in many forms including inspirers of individual religions such as Jesus, Buddha and Mohammed, avatars, saints, masters and guides.
 They are available as teachers and guides for incarnate individuals and are a part of the ladder of Consciousness;

 A central belief of the Wisdom is that, in order to make progress in developing higher levels of consciousness, it is necessary to refine the ways in which we live our everyday lives and to develop a regular spiritual practice.
 This practice can take many forms, including Yoga, martial arts, chanting, dancing and prayer.
 The most universally recommended is that of meditation.

 By developing certain practices, including meditation it is possible to access beings at higher levels of consciousness – this access in turn enables a sharing in the infinite sea of cosmic wisdom that is available

-Look at the accompanying drawdown pages for information on aspects of the Wisdom
+Look at the drawdown pages, and the list on the right, for information on aspects of the Wisdom